H.M. "Filling In For Cerberus" (2015)

 More than that, in a contemporary culture where the experience of beauty has been framed so often as little more than the eye candy come-on of commerce, might one still manage to create original images whose aesthetic character - their distinctive composition, design, use of light and values, energy, emotional overtones or spiritual feeling - becomes the chief point of engagement that merits return viewings of the image and calls forth its own distinct wonder, for reasons over and above whatever animal, vegetable, or mineral happens to be standing before the camera?

-This is the underlying question driving much of the work in this gallery site, which brings together several hundred images, plus a diverse selection of text-and-photo essays, completed over the last half decade.
+This is the underlying question driving much of the work on this site, which, across 40 different galleries, brings together several hundred images, plus a diverse selection of text-and-photo essays, completed over the last half decade.
 Rather than unearth yet more images from the places where beauty is traditionally mined, most of the photography here starts by looking elsewhere, in places where beauty can emerge from resonant metaphor, from invigorating contexts of order or disorder, and from emotionally complex (rather than merely picturesque) landscapes.
 The aesthetic dimensions of many images here are modified further, in subtle or obvious ways, so that their beauty might strike the eye as somehow unexpected or even alien to its subject matter, since alienated beauty heightens attention and engagement in a way that expected, familiar beauty cannot.

 In .. ideas you can read further about art photography's aesthetic divide, and about this site's offbeat framework for perceiving beauty.
 On the other hand, if you are someone who is only marginally interested in this stuff anyway, then you have already made yourself slog through quite enough artspeak here, and now you're probably best advised to simply poke around the place in search of something unexpected.